The Final Word: Do You Need a Brand Tagline?

 In markets with high levels of competition, price-conscious customers and intense marketing activity such as telecom, automotive, food and beverage and CPG taglines can support awareness, memorability and recall.

 In these cases, brands use taglines to cut through dense communication environments and create a more emotional, memorable connection.
-Examples of this approach are BMW’s “Fruede am Fahren” or “The ultimate driving machine,” Carlsberg’s “That calls for a Carlsberg,” and Nike’s “Just Do It.”
+Examples of this approach are BMW’s “Freude am Fahren” or “The ultimate driving machine,” Carlsberg’s “That calls for a Carlsberg,” and Nike’s “Just Do It.”

 These taglines do little work to articulate the brand’s value proposition or core differentiators.
 Instead, they appeal to consumers’ emotional nature to drive loyalty to the brand.